opentox/loael-paper/loael.md

 influences accuracy estimates because predictions have to be compared against noisy data where "true" experimental values are unknown.
-This will become obvious in the next section, where comparison of predictions with experimental data is discussed.<span id="lazar-predictions" class="anchor"></span>The data obtained in the present study indicate that `lazar` generates reliable predictions for compounds within the applicability domain of the training data (i.e. predictions without warnings, which indicates a sufficient number of neighbors with
+This will become obvious in the next section, where comparison of predictions with experimental data is discussed.
+The data obtained in the present study indicate that `lazar` generates reliable predictions for compounds within the applicability domain of the training data (i.e. predictions without warnings, which indicates a sufficient number of neighbors with